 When planning to rapidly recover from data loss due to accident or malicious acts, SharePoint admins should choose the right tool for the job — third-party backup and recovery software.
 The advantages are:

 - Backup data is stored in a different, secure location.
 Although Microsoft’s own data storage is secure, it’s a best practice to distribute risk by distributing the physical location of data stored in a backup.
 Ideally, the solution will ensure that data is protected at rest with 256-bit AES object-level encryption and in transit is with Secure Socket Layer (SSL) encryption.

 - Recovery is fast and easy.
-Compared to In-Place and Litigation Hold data recovery, a third-party backup tool automates much of the restore process.
+Compared to Retention Policy and Litigation Hold data recovery, a third-party backup tool automates much of the restore process and makes restoring available to the end user.
 When business continuity is at stake, being able to recover lost data in minutes or hours is a much better option than needing days or weeks for recovery.

 - Site structure is preserved and can be recovered.
 Not all third-party backup and restore software can do this, but it’s vital to reduce recovery time for SharePoint Online admins.